In Episode 15 of the Ticket 2 Blog podcast, I talked about things new creators should measure.

 - google snapshot (menus, search results, images)

 The first four are all blog metrics available in Google Analytics.
 It’s useful to check in on occasion with how many visits you site is averaging and how those visitors are experiencing your site.
+These are things people who want to put some of their financial egg$ in your basket often want to know.
 Also useful to just check in with how google is representing you.

 Blog Metrics to Track Eventually